 How Loyalty Programs Can Build Customer Trust and Retention

-A decade ago, Database Marketing Group built the Safeway/Von’s Pavillion ‘just for U’ loyalty program with customer retention, increased engagement, and building the average spend/frequency in mind.
-This highly customized program considered each shopper’s personal purchasing habits, as well as being able to adjust and minimize markdowns based on the consumers recency, frequency and spend levels.
-This approach vs. the traditional mark down helped us move away from the “one discount fits all,” and allowed us to create segments of customers based on their level of interaction with the brand.
-After analyzing the data, we then created tailored experiences for each individual customer with personalization and convenience top of mind.
+A decade ago, DBMG built the Safeway/Von’s Pavillion ‘just for U’ loyalty program with customer retention, increased engagement, and building the average customer spend/frequency in mind.
+This highly customized program considered each shopper’s personal purchasing habits, resulting in the capability to adjust and minimize markdowns based on the consumers recency, frequency, and spend levels.
+Unlike the traditional markdown, the approach helped us move away from the “one discount fits all” concept, and allowed us to create segments of customers based on their level of interaction with the brand.
+After analyzing the data, we then created tailored experiences for each individual customer with personalization and convenience as the highest priority.

 “Some of the points of differentiation that set Safeway’s Just for U loyalty program apart is the level of personalization, the level of predictive analysis of a shopper’s needs with the segmentation of products a consumer buys regularly from products that a consumer might buy regularly.” – Steve Burd, previous CEO.

-With the advancement of technology, AI and marketing databases growing significantly, we are able to create individualized efforts towards any given customer, at any given time to drive increased transaction sizes and visit frequency, as well as build a personal relationship between the retailer and their customers.
+With the advancement of technology, and AI and marketing databases growing significantly, we are able to design individualized efforts towards any given customer, at any given time to drive increased transaction sizes and visit frequency.
+Ultimately, this helps to build a personal relationship between the retailer and their customers.

-An effective loyalty program can be a driver for not only increased loyalty with your existing clientele but can also be used as an acquisition tool.
-So, what does it take to build a successful loyalty program to engage participating customers and drive revenue?
+An effective loyalty program not only drives increased loyalty with your existing clientele but can also be used as an acquisition tool.
+So, what does it take to build a successful loyalty program that engages participating customers and boosts revenue?

-Have you ever downloaded a mobile app on your phone having high expectations, only to be let down because you couldn’t understand how to use it or find the information you were looking for?
+Have you ever downloaded a mobile app with high expectations, only to be let down because it was impossible to find what you’re looking for?
 You are not alone.
 A common statistic within the retail industry found that 90% of users stopped using a loyalty app/program due to poor performance.
-So, why did they fail?
+But, why did they fail?

-We often work with clients that want to add feature after feature, but then it starts to become so cluttered that the users don’t know how to use it, let alone receive its benefits.
-The key to a successful program: Keep it simple.
+When building their apps, businesses often want to add feature after feature.
+This way, mobile apps can quickly become cluttered, and users won’t know how to use it, let alone receive its benefits.
+Herein lies the key to a successful program: Keep it simple.
 Users should be able to quickly understand how and when to use the loyalty app/program and see the benefits immediately.
-The rewards system should also be kept simple and easy to see immediate gains and ease to engage and encourage redemption.
-Not only will this motivate your customers to utilize it during their visits but it could result in increased frequencies of sales.
-An easy-to-use loyalty program will have your customers excited to earn value and redeem rewards in no time.
+The rewards system should also be kept simple.
+Make it easy to see immediate gains, allow for ease of engagement, and encourage redemption.
+Not only will this motivate your customers to utilize it during their visits, but it could result in increased frequency of sales.
+An easy-to-use loyalty program will have your customers excited to earn and redeem valuable rewards in no time.

 User Data and Segmentation

-When it comes to loyalty programs, there are two steps to using your data that can make a significant impact in improving your overall program performance.
+When it comes to loyalty programs, there are two steps to using your data that can make a significant impact on overall program performance.